The Best Bed Pillows Aren’t the Cheap Squishy Ones

 The best all natural pillow fillings are:

-• buckwheat hullspros: durable, supportive, very breathable (cool), and moldable cons: heavy, makes noise when shifted
+• buckwheat hullspros: durable, firm support, very breathable (cool), and moldable cons: heavy, makes noise when shifted

 • down feathers pros: durable, moldable, lightweight cons: absorbs and retains body heat, down is not gathered in a humane fashion, lacks support (too soft for some)